askdkc/livewire-csv/README.md

 ```

 The `layout` option is for choosing which CSS framework you are using and currently supports only `tailwindcss`.
 We are working on other CSS frameworks to implement in the future.

+The `file_type` option is for choosing either CSV or TSV file.
+If your file is TSV type, change this to `tsv`.

 The `file_upload_size` is for validation rules, and it defines the maximum file size of uploaded files.
 You may also define this value from the [livewire config](https://github.com/livewire/livewire/blob/master/config/livewire.php#L100) file.